jcurl/code.research/qnx/DEVELOPER.md

-As part of portability, decisions on code separation must be made, separation using the build tool CMake, and can lead to better, maintainable software (think about using the CMake buildsystem to choose different files for compilation for larger changes, or macros for smaller variants).
+As part of portability, decisions on code separation must be made, separation using the build tool CMake, and can lead to better, maintainable software (think about using the CMake build system to choose different files for compilation for larger changes, or macros for smaller variants).
 It can serve as an example for other esoteric platforms.